jwilkinson1122/custom_addons/pod_base/README.rst

 Usage
 =====

 #.
-Go to 'Medical / Configuration / Settings'
+Go to 'Podiatry / Configuration / Settings'
 #.
-Configure the medical environment by selecting the modules you want to
+Configure the pod environment by selecting the modules you want to
    install.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas